Canucks compete at Trailblazer: Allard, Chan, Lawson, Shah, Wooten, Yang

 A total of 92 young women -- including six Canadians -- took part in the annual Trailblazer Series at the Jackie Robinson Training Complex in Vero Beach, Fla.

-Reagan Jane Allard (Beamsville, Ont.), Kaylee Chan (Aurora, Ont.).
-Presleigh Lawson (Calgary, Alta.), Marisa Shah (Mississauga, Ont.), Mingqian Chloe Yang (White Rock, BC) and Nicole Wooten (Richmond, BC)
+Reagan Jane Allard (Beamsville, Ont.), Kaylee Chan (Aurora, Ont.), Presleigh Lawson (Calgary, Alta.), Marisa Shah (Mississauga, Ont.), Mingqian Chloe Yang (White Rock, BC) and Nicole Wooten (Richmond, BC) were the six Canucks participating.

 In 2017, USA Baseball and Major League Baseball launched a new event for girls built around Jackie Robinson Day in celebration of baseball’s quintessential “trailblazer.”
 The objective of the event is to provide playing, development and educational opportunities to girls who play baseball.